Pranisha1/pcr-to-netcdf/README.md

 # pcr-to-netcdf
- This file converts pcr files for the ERA5 data and then converts them to NetCDF.
-I will then compare two NetCDF (ERA5 and KNMI-LENTIS)
+ This file converts PCR files for the ERA5 data and then converts them to NetCDF.
+ Steps:
+* Define the filetype
+* Select the data
+* Since pcr file is in a different projection system, change it to match the NetCDF projection system that you want to compare with
+* Change the reprojected PCR to the NetCDF file
+* Save in a zip file to reduce the file size
+* Add timestamps to the converted NetCDF file
+* Combine them

+#### The objective is to compare two NetCDF (ERA5 and KNMI-LENTIS)